Evertras/viki/README.md

 ## Random ideas for hard mode

 Find the latest git commit for the note and add a 'Last updated' note somewhere on the rendered page.

+Look at aferox package to use github as a backing store and serve/publish straight from github repos.